wrouesnel/docker.haproxy/README.md

 * `HTTPS_PORT=443` port on which to serve the SNI HTTPS router.

 * `ADMIN_HTTPS_PORT=8443` port on which to serve the admin interface.

+# Proxychains-ng
+In certain circumstances you may need to run an HAProxy which contacts hosts behind a regular HTTP forward proxy.
+This is not supported in haproxy out of the box but can be accomplished with proxychans.

+proxychains-ng is configured with the following environment variables.
+As with the others above, `CONFIG_DISABLE` prevents overwriting templated files.

+ * `PROXYCHAIN`
+    Default none.
+If set to `yes` then squid will be launched with proxychains.
+    You should specify some proxies when doing this.
+ * `PROXYCHAIN_PROXYx`
+    Upstream proxies to be passed to the proxy chan config file.
+The suffix (`x`) determines the order in which they are templated into the configuration file.
+    The format is a space separated string like "http 127.0.0.1 3129"
+ * `PROXYCHAIN_TYPE`
+    Default `strict_chain`.
+Can be `strict_chain` or `dynamic_chain` sensibly
+    within this image.
+In `strict_chain` mode, all proxies must be up.
+In `dynamic_chain` mode proxies are used in order, but skipped if down.
+    Disable configuration and bind a configuration file to /etc/proxychains.conf if you need more flexibility.
+ * `PROXYCHAIN_DNS`
+   Default none.
+When set to `yes`, turns on the `proxy_dns` option for Proxychains.